paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/hidden-treasure-of-pyrenee.md

 ### Day 6:  Eus - Prieuré de Serrabone - Castelnou

 After an early morning breakfast, we will visit the charming medieval village of Eus, listed one of the most beautifull in France it is also amongst the sunniest village of France.
 Lovely perched on a hill of granite, it's location and it's extreme picturesque architecture will offer you some fine pictures opportunities.
-Start the visit on the top of the hill at the church of St. Vincent...Inside, admire the altarpiece and some primitive statues.....
+Start the visit on the top of the hill at the church of St. Vincent...Inside, admire the altarpiece and some primitive statues.
 Behind the church, clamb around the ruins of the medieval castle and admire the magnificent views in all directions from the top of the hill.
 Then, head down the narrow cobbled streets which are really picturesque and admire along the way the ancient vault passageways.
 In the center of the village, you will see some massses of agaves, cacti and other mediterranean plants which make the village even more attractive.
 Then, on the lower of the village, wander the church from the 10th century dedicate to St. Vincent and St. Jean.

 We will have a lunch along the way and drive to Boule d'Amont to visit the magnificient 11th century Romanesque building, the Serraborne Priory.
 Located in a green, preverved wild landscape, it is considered today as a Roman Art masterpiece for it's remarkable artistic heritage.
 Be sure to get your camera ready as this mind-blowing landscape will offer you some fine pictures opportunities along the way to the prirory but also inside the building hitself.